yaozhong/deepIntraSV/README.md

 ## Configuration file
 The parameters can be changed in `code/config.py` file.
-The following two parameters indicating file path are required to be pre-determined, and the format is:
+The following two parameters of file path are required to be pre-determined, and the format is:
 ```
 bamFileID:bamFilePath
 bamFileID:SV_annotation_path
 ```

-Several frequent parameters can be also changed through command line parameters.
+Frequent parameters can be also changed through command line option.

 ### Required files
 1. reference files are located in ./data/reference/, which includes required reference files: